zng-ui/zng/TODO/Focus.md

 * Support more than one ALT scopes.
     - Like the main-menu vs. a docked panel main tool-bar in Visual Studio.
 * Mnemonics.

-## Icon Example

-* Focus moving twice when cycling from one of the icons